GitauHarrison/notes/web_development_overview.md

 ### Full Stack Projects Using Python And Flask

 These are some of the projects you will learn how to build.
-By the end of each on of them, you will have a far solid understand and thus you can begin to build your very own.
+By the end of each one of them, you will have a far solid understanding and thus you can begin to build your very own.

 1. [Personal Blog](personal_blog.md)
 2. [Reat-time Chat Application](realtime_chat_app.md)